pebblesandweeds/gpu_matmul/docs/source/gpu_matmul_blog.rst

    A = torch.empty(N, N, dtype=torch.float32, device=device).uniform_(-1,1)
    B = torch.empty(N, N, dtype=torch.float32, device=device).uniform_(-1,1)

-This code initializes two 16384x16384 matrices with random values on the GPU.
+This code initializes two 16384x16384 matrices with random values directly on the GPU by specifying the `device=device` argument.
+PyTorch internally handles allocating and transferring these matrices to the GPU, so `A` and `B` reside in GPU memory right from the start.
+No explicit host-to-device memory transfer is needed, as would be required in lower-level frameworks.

 Matrix Multiplication
 ^^^^^^^^^^^^^^^^^^^^^